 Tim Donner: All right.
 Before I let you go, Jeff, I’m going to give you a chance to make some news.
 Is Bernie going to run for president again in 2020?

 Jeff Weaver: Well look, I have to say you’re not the first person to ask that, which you probably guessed.
 He is actively considering it.
 He has not decided whether he is going to or not.
 It is something he is looking at.
 At the appropriate time, he’ll make some announcement about 2020 one way or the other, but it is certainly under active consideration.

 Could Bernie have beaten Trump?
 On one hand, you might dismiss the possibility by arguing that America would never elect a self-proclaimed socialist.
 But on the other hand, based on the 2016 populist uprising and Bernie’s overwhelming success in the heartland during the Democratic primary, Jeff Weaver’s claim that Bernie would have triumphed in those decisive states behind the “blue wall” which Trump carried – Pennsylvania, Michigan and Wisconsin – is worthy of scrutiny.

 Either way, it is a debate for the ages – and one which might well be renewed in two years, when Trump seeks a second term and Bernie likely steps up for one more turn at the plate.
-And this time, with the Democrats heading ever-more leftward, Bernie might just get that head-to-head matchup with the president after all.We value your comments!
-Please weigh in on our comment section below.
+And this time, with the Democrats heading ever-more leftward, Bernie might just get that head-to-head matchup with the president after all.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com